How to prepare for a modelling shoot.

 A great portrait is a collaboration between photographer and subject.
 With these simple ideas in mind, you will get the best of your shoot.

-- Accessories and props (sunglasses, hats, neckties, jewelry, beach ball, etc.)
+Accessories and props (sunglasses, hats, neckties, jewellery, beach ball, etc.)

 Hair and Make-up

 From the full hair-and-face treatment to a quick touch up - we can arrange excellent stylists and make-up artists to suit your needs.
 In our experience, having make-up done professionally gives a real boost to confidence as well as look.
 That said, simple hairstyles and natural make-up can work wonderfully too.

 Depending if we've agreed upon something with you, the below is a good guide.

 Start of the day chat - 10 mins